Searching for information about a POW of the Japanese

 f.
 Explore other web sites listed in the "Internet Sites" page of this web site.

-Use the "List of Books and other publications" on this web site to find books you may want to read for a better understanding of life in the POW camps and on the Hellships (a general term for Japanese ships that carried POWs).
+Use the "References" page on this web site to find books you may want to read for a better understanding of life in the POW camps and on the Hellships (a general term for Japanese ships that carried POWs).
 If your library does not have a book you want, ask the librarian to obtain it for you via interlibrary loan.
 Sometimes you can find great bargains on used books on BookFinder.com or Amazon.com.
 It is certainly worth the time to check.

 a.
 National Personnel Records Center (NPRC) - You can use information on the